ansleybrown1337/optimal-path-using-dijkstras-algorithm/README.md

 Write the LP matrix to solve for the shortest path for the network below (i.e. travel from node 1 to node 12).
 The numbers adjacent to the arrows are the costs (or travel times) associated with the arcs.
 Solve the model using. an LP solver of your choice.

 ![](https://github.com/ansleybrown1337/optimal-path-using-dijkstras-algorithm/blob/main/images/problem2.JPG?raw=true)

+## Solution: Problem 1
+The optimal (lowest cost) path for water conveyance from River E to town A was:

+E2 > D2 > C1 > B2 > A1

+at a grand cost of 65 units.

+## Solution: Problem 2
+The optimal (least distance) path for from point 1 to point 12 was:

+1 > 5 > 8 > 12

+at a grand distance of 12 units.